 With backing from GlobalGiving donors, Western Rivers Conservancy is permanently protecting land along outstanding rivers across the western United States.
 Your gift supports the core costs of purchasing and conserving land for the benefit of fish, wildlife and people.
 Your contribution is dedicated to such efforts as preserving salmon and wildlife habitat, and creating new hiking trails, boating access and recreational opportunities.

-Thanks to your support, Western Rivers Conservancy has:
+Thanks to your support, Western Rivers Conservancy is:

-The Little Sur and Nisqually River projects are just some of our recent projects.
-WRC currently has over two dozen active projects in six states.
+The McLoughlin Falls and Yakima River projects are just some of our recent projects.
+WRC currently has over two dozen active projects in seven states.
 With the support of GlobalGiving donors, Western Rivers Conservancy is expanding our efforts to protect riverlands for fish, wildlife and people.
 Attachments:

 We love to hear from our supporters.
 Please contact Anne Tattam at 503-241-0151, ext.
 219 (or email@example.com) for further information.
 Thank you.